ruoshan/lua-resty-jump-consistent-hash/README.md

                        -- 127.0.0.3 or 127.0.0.4

 cs:update_servers(my_new_servers)
-svr = cs:lookup(uri)   -- if the server was 127.0.0.2, then it hash 66% chance to stay the same
+svr = cs:lookup(uri)   -- if the server was 127.0.0.2, then it has 66% chance to stay the same

 ```